Mentor Program is a Key Building Block

 - Able to make at least a one-year commitment to the program

-- Able to see mentee face-to-face twice monthly, and then once monthly thereafter
+- Able to meet with mentee twice monthly, and then once monthly thereafter

-- Willing to communicate with mentee weekly (via phone, email, etc.)
+- Willing to communicate with mentee weekly (via phone, email, Zoom, etc.)

 - Willing to complete the screening procedure: online application, background check, mentor trainings and mentee match